Welcome to the Clinical Specialty Advising page!

 Letters of recommendation are important for all specialties.
 Typically, 3-4 letters will be required, usually specific to the individual specialty.
 While not essential in all specialties, letters from chairs or section chiefs may be especially beneficial if the person knows the student well.
 If the student is interested in pursuing a residency in a home or away site, a strong letter from that site is extremely valuable.

-Some residency programs, depending on specialty, may require or at least are influenced by research.
+Some residency programs, depending on specialty, may be influenced by, or require, research.
 Research in the specific specialty of choice can be preferable, although all research is helpful for the candidate’s application.
 Your Scholarly Project will allow you the opportunity to submit a thesis and final poster presentation near the end of the fourth year.
 Quality of the project, not just the quantity of projects, is paramount.
-The student should expect to be asked about his or her project(s) during interviews.
+The student should expect to be asked about their project(s) during interviews.

 In deciding on a specialty, shadowing is extremely valuable and highly influential.
-Shadowing in various venues is important as well, to help the student decide about academics versus private practice, and hospital vs outpatient medicine.
-Students will have many opportunities to shadow, including during PAL Block and Capstone experiences during the first and second year.
+Shadowing in various venues is also important, as it helps students decide between academics and private practice, as well as hospital versus outpatient medicine.
+Students will have many opportunities to shadow, including during PAL Block and Capstone experiences during the first and second years.
 Shadowing in the third year can help students solidify their specialty selection as they prepare for the fourth year and residency applications.

 Please get in touch with our Registrar's Office for shadowing policies and forms: comphx-registrar@email.arizona.edu